acmsigsoft/EmpiricalStandards/docs/Replication.md

 - S. Heckman, J. C. Carver, M. Sherriff, and A. Al-zubidy, “A Systematic Literature Review of Empiricism and Norms of Reporting in Computing Education Research Literature,” ACM Transactions on Computing Education, vol. 22, no. 1.
 Association for Computing Machinery (ACM), pp. 1–46, Mar.
 31, 2022. https://doi.org/10.1145/3470652.
 - F. Q. B. da Silva et al., “Replication of empirical studies in software engineering research: a systematic mapping study,” Empirical Software Engineering.
 Springer Science and Business Media LLC, Sep.
 01, 2012. https://doi.org/10.1007/s10664-012-9227-7.
 - B. Kitchenham, “The role of replications in empirical software engineering—a word of warning,” Empirical Software Engineering, vol. 13, no. 2.
 Springer Science and Business Media LLC, pp. 219–221, Jan.
 29, 2008. https://doi.org/10.1007/s10664-008-9061-0.
+- A. R. Dennis and J. S. Valacich, “A replication manifesto,” AIS Transactions on Replication Research, vol. 1, no. 1, p.
+1, 2015

 ## Exemplars
 - T. Kosar, S. Gaberc, J. Carver, and M. Mernik.
 “Program Comprehension of Domain-Specific and General-Purpose Languages: Replication of a Family of Experiments Using Integrated Development Environments”.
 Empirical Software Engineering 23, 2734–2763 (2018). https://doi.org/10.1007/s10664-017-9593-2.